pushpay-labs/semantic-versioning-analyzer/README.md

 - `MethodDef`
 - `EventDef`

 as defined by the [`dnlib`](https://github.com/0xd4d/dnlib) library.
-The interface is defined in a separate Nuget package, `SemVerAnalyzer.Abstractions` for this purpose.
+The interface is defined in a separate Nuget package, `SemVerAnalyzer.Abstractions`, for this purpose.

 ## Overriding Rule Severity